Textualize/textual/docs/guide/workers.md

 This Worker object has a few useful methods on it, but you can often ignore it as we did in `weather02.py`.

 The call to `run_worker` also sets `exclusive=True` which solves an additional problem with concurrent network requests: when pulling data from the network there is no guarantee that you will receive the responses in the same order as the requests.
-For example if you start typing `Paris`, you may get the response for `Pari` *after* the response for `Paris`, which could show the wrong weather information.
+For instance, if you start typing `Paris`, you may get the response for `Pari` *after* the response for `Paris`, which could show the wrong weather information.
 The `exclusive` flag tells textual to cancel all previous workers before starting the new one.

 ### Work decorator